block42-blockchain-company/thornode-telegram-bot/README.md

 # thornode-telegram-bot ⚡🤖
 A telegram bot to monitor the status of THORNodes.

+**We highly encourage the community to create Pull Requests.**

 If you have questions feel free to open a github issue or contact us in our Telegram Channel https://t.me/block42_crypto!

+*The current maser is made for Multichain (Testnet and Chaosnet).
+The last single chain release is v1.13.2*

 ## Requirements
 * Telegram